Nikolina Ristović: Early life

 Born in Zagreb to mother Nada, young Nikolina was raised with a younger brother Domagoj.
-Teenage Nikolina reportedly briefly modeled in Milan before returning home and enrolling in design studies at the University of Zagreb's Faculty of Architecture.
+Teenage Nikolina reportedly briefly modeled in Milan before returning home and enrolling in the design studies program at the University of Zagreb's Faculty of Architecture.

-Through her university studies, Pišek soon applied and got hired for a photographer position at Globus magazine.
+Through her university studies, Pišek soon applied and got hired as a photographer at Globus magazine.
 She eventually also began writing a fashion column at the magazine.

 After graduating, she worked as set designer for a few theatre productions, including the staging of Madama Butterfly at the Croatian National Theatre in Osijek.
 Afterwards, she worked in music video production.

 Television career

 2000s

-Pišek's on-camera television career began in her mid-twenties courtesy of television producer Siniša Svilan who hired her as a co-presenter for an entertainment, gossip, and lifestyle show he was in charge of developing on the country's public broadcaster HRT in 2003.
-The Svilan-created Glamour Cafe featured co-hosts Pišek and Nina Skorup doing bits and interviews with plenty of gossip, innuendo, and overt sexuality.
-Somewhat provocative nature of the show combined with the duo of physically attractive young female hosts turned a lot of heads.
-Young Pišek's sudden prominence in Croatia led to an offer of a pictorial for the Croatian edition of Playboy that she accepted, appearing in the magazine's July 2003 issue.
+Pišek's on-camera television career began in her mid-twenties courtesy of television producer Siniša Svilan who hired her to co-present an entertainment, gossip, and lifestyle show he was in charge of developing on the country's public broadcaster HRT in 2003.
+The Svilan-created Glamour Cafe featured co-hosts Pišek and Nina Skorup doing bits and interviews with plenty of innuendo and overt sexuality.
+Somewhat provocative nature of the show, combined with the duo of physically attractive young female hosts, turned a lot of heads.
+Young Pišek's sudden prominence in Croatia led to an offer of a pictorial for the Croatian edition of Playboy and she appeared in the magazine's July 2003 issue.

-When Glamour Cafe was taken off the air, Pišek landed on Shpitza, another HRT gossip entertainment programme, this time co-hosting alongside Danijel Despot.
+When Glamour Cafe was taken off air, Pišek landed on Shpitza, another HRT gossip entertainment programme, this time co-hosting alongside Danijel Despot.
 Shpitzas main competition was similarly conceptualized Red Carpet programme on the rival Nova TV station.

-By now a recognizable public personality in Croatia, Pišek hosted Dora in March 2007, Croatian selection for the Eurovision Song Contest.
+By now a public personality in Croatia, in March 2007, Pišek hosted Dora, Croatian selection for the Eurovision Song Contest.
 She started getting bit acting offers as well, which led to an appearance on the Bitange i princeze TV series.
-Further cementing her local star status was her fall 2007 participation as contestant on the second season of Ples sa zvijezdama, Croatian version of Strictly Come Dancing, airing on HRT.
+In 2007 she participated as contestant on the second season of Ples sa zvijezdama, the Croatian version of Strictly Come Dancing, airing on HRT.

 Shpitza somewhat ran out of steam and frequent changes at the male co-host position ensued.
 Despot got replaced by Mario Petreković who, in turn, quickly gave way to Luka Bulić.
 Soon, the show started losing viewership rapidly to Red Carpet, quickly leading to it being taken off the air in late 2007.
 In early 2008, Pišek co-hosted a youth-oriented talk show Na domaćem terenu with Mirko Fodor, also on HRT.